sylvainwhite/sylvain-white-dev/pages/management.md

 ## Does your work worth something?

-The signs you work for a factory and not for a software company caring about what they deliver
+The signs you work for a factory and not for a software company caring about what they deliver.

 "12 Signs you're working in a Feature Factory" by John Cutler.
 [[pdf]({{ site.github.url }}/resources/12SignsYoureWorkingInAFeatureFactory.pdf){:target="_blank"}]